bluesky/tiled/docs/source/getting-started/what-is-tiled.md

 slicing and data format conversion of multimodal datasets.
 Tiled can run on a laptop as a single process, or it can be deployed at scale in a data center.

-Scientists can download or upload data over HTTP, with support for parallel transfers.
+Users can download or upload data over HTTP, with support for parallel transfers.
 Tiled can also serve as a catalog, pointing to data assets that are stored and accessed through other systems.